 General Education courses in the natural sciences that contain a mandatory laboratory component must meet all of the following student learning outcomes.
-Courses without a mandatory laboratory requirement must meet the first two student learning outcomes, while optional
+Courses without a mandatory laboratory requirement must meet the first two student learning outcomes, while optional laboratory courses must meet the third student learning outcome.
+Student Learning Outcomes: The student will be able to: 1.
+Demonstrate knowledge of fundamental concepts from either the life sciences or physical sciences.

-- 1. Demonstrate knowledge of fundamental concepts from either the life sciences or physical sciences. - 2.
-Demonstrate knowledge of scientific methodology. - 3.Conduct experiments in a laboratory setting and support conclusions based on his or her own experimentation.
+2. Demonstrate knowledge of scientific methodology.

+3.Conduct experiments in a laboratory setting and support conclusions based on his or her own experimentation.